PrithivirajManiram/UndergradRepo/README.md

-These are the design files of the Robotic exoskeleon.
+These are the design files of the Robotic exoskeleton.
 They were designed using DS SolidWorks